610265158/HMS-eeg-comp/README.md

 ## 1. data

-The hms data unzip to ../hms-harmful-brain-activity-classification produce new train.csv by
+Unzip the hms data to ../hms-harmful-brain-activity-classification

+Produce new train.csv by
 ```
 python reconstructed_target.py
 ```